-P: MFA in Visual Art student or consent of instructor Specially arranged instruction within specialized subject area related to public art projects and installation.
+P: Visual Art M.F.A. student or consent of instructor.
+Specially arranged instruction within specialized subject area related to public art projects and installation.
 May take form of field experience, in which case there will be close collaboration between specialized faculty member and the work supervisor, who will jointly evaluate performance.
 May be taken with approval of dean, who will confer with appropriate faculty.

-HER-R 599 Studio Emphasis IV: Thesis Exhibit/Project (6-9 cr.)
-P: MFA in Visual Art student with 45 cr completed towards MFA; Studio Emphasis III; or consent of instructor Completion and public presentation of a final body of work, showing professional competence, documented by culminating project, evidence of graduate level visual research, and written thesis paper.
+HER-R 599 Studio Emphasis IV: Thesis Exhibit/ Project (6-9 cr.)
+P: Visual Art M.F.A student with 45 credits completed towards M.F.A.; Studio Emphasis III; or consent of instructor.
+Completion and public presentation of a final body of work, showing professional competence, documented by culminating project, evidence of graduate level visual research, and written thesis paper.